![]() |

 |

-Take the short concrete path to the area
+Take the short concrete

-known as Usk Island and continue along the riverbank in the direction of
+path ahead to the grassy area known as Usk Island and continue along the

-of the road bridge.
-Turn left and cross the bridge and at the far end take the path on the left down to the riverbank as before.
-This time turn left at the bottom, go under the road bridge and walk along the riverbank. |
+Climb the steps at the end, turn left, cross the bridge and at the far end take the path on the left down to the riverbank as before.
+This time turn left at the bottom, go under the road bridge and walk along the riverbank.
+Watch out for goosanders which are fairly common on this stretch of the river, especially in winter. |

 ||